MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/create-deploy-marketing-pages.md

 Marketing pages integrate with&mdash;and provide expanded functionality for&mdash;many other Dynamics 365 Marketing features, including email marketing, customer journeys, behavior analysis, lead scoring, and result analytics.

 > [!IMPORTANT]
-> The marketing-page feature described in this topic requires that you have a Dynamics 365 Portal associated with your Dynamics 365 Marketing instance.
+> The marketing-page feature described in this topic requires that you have a Power Apps portal associated with your Dynamics 365 Marketing instance.
 If your admin chose to install Marketing without a portal, then the features described in this topic won't be available to you.
 If you attempt to go live with a marketing page without having a portal available, you'll be alerted to the issue and offered a chance to install a portal if you like (admin privileges required).
 For details about how to create landing pages without using a portal (or in addition to the portal), see [Integrate with landing pages on external websites](embed-forms.md).
 >
 > Note, however, that a simple default subscription center *is* available even if you don't have a portal.
 This page is hosted by your Dynamics 365 Marketing server and can be customized using the features described in this topic.
 More information: [The default subscription center](set-up-subscription-center.md#default-center).